NicoleStrel/fresh-Air/README.md

 # fresh-Air

-The Github files used in hosting amplify app in AWS is : https://github.com/Siddharth1698/fresh-Air
+The github files used in hosting amplify app in AWS is: https://github.com/Siddharth1698/fresh-Air.
+This repo also includes the Jupiter Notebook containing the SageMaker python code.

 ## Run locally
-- Install all the packages: `npm install` <br>
+- Install all the packages: `npm install`
-- Go to https://github.com/Siddharth1698/fresh-Air and download airemission.json.
-Add it to this repo in 'src/data/' (create a new folder called data).
 - Run the react application: `npm run start`